 You know me?
 Who do you know then? – You know me?
-You can then tell me who I am?
+Then pleae, tell me who I am?
+(Dutch lyrics)

 - Rotterdam – a German name – green-white-green-with lions